Real and complexified configuration spaces for spherical 4-bar linkages: The Grashof condition and self-intersection

 \section{The Grashof condition and self-intersection}

-\begin{prop} (The spherical version of the Grashof condition) If the sum of the shortest and longest linkage of a planar quadrilateral linkage is less than or equal to the sum of the remaining two linkages, then the shortest linkage can rotate fully with respect to a neighbouring linkage. \end{prop}
+\begin{prop} (The spherical version of the Grashof condition) If the sum of the shortest and longest linkage of a spherical 4-bar linkage is less than or equal to the sum of the remaining two linkages, then the shortest linkage can rotate fully with respect to a neighbouring linkage. \end{prop}

-We could naturally examine this condition from our previous discussions on the solutions at infinity.
-It holds obviously except for the elliptic type.
+We can easily analyse this condition based on our prior discussions regarding solutions at infinity.
+Only the elliptic type requires further justification.
 Without loss of generality, suppose $\beta$ is the shortest linkage, then the condition for $x= \infty$ or $y= \infty$ is